trusona/trusona-server-sdk-c/README.md

 - [ossp-uuid](https://github.com/sean-/ossp-uuid) - or equivalent provider of `uuid/uuid.h` - for UUID v4 generation
 - [PAM](http://tldp.org/HOWTO/User-Authentication-HOWTO/x115.html) - optional.
 If you do not require PAM support, delete `src/pam` before running `make`

+### Test Dependencies

+To successfully run the tests via `make test`, you will need to install [Check](https://libcheck.github.io/check) in your local development environment.

+> See their [installation](https://libcheck.github.io/check/web/install.html) page for various ways to get that accomplished.

 ## Building & Installation

-- With all the dependencies in place, `sudo make all` should complete successfully.
+- With all the dependencies in place, `[sudo] make all` should complete successfully.
-- By default, `sudo make install` will install the shared library into `/usr/local/lib`.
+- By default, `[sudo] make install` will install the shared libraries into `/usr/local/lib`.
   - Development headers will be installed into `/usr/local/include`